26 Most Instagrammable Places in Barcelona

 It’s the perfect meeting point for locals and tourists as it’s connected with the old town and high street shops, there are many restaurants in the area, and you can easily go anywhere from here.

-The square is also home to many pigeons flying over the square and sleeping near the fountain.
+The square is also home to many pigeons, flying over it and sleeping near the fountain.
 It’s always funny to see how many people take photos with pigeons.
 It reminds me of the Milan Cathedral photos bombarded with pigeons.

 📍 Exact location: Plaça de Catalunya, 08002 Barcelona, Spain